wwarodom/multi_mint_nft/README.md

 Asami was programmed on-chain with a single purpose: to find her soulmate and give them her heart.
 [Idol Research](https://www.idolresearchers.com/)

-This example is to demonstrate how to mint multiple OurGirlFriend NFTs from a smart contract.
+This example is to demonstrate how to mint multiple OurGirlFriend NFTs from a smart contract, and call all the rest functions.

 ##### Steps:
 1. Receive funds to MultiMinted Contract